 Pursuant to the PRC Labor Contract Law that took effect in January 2008, its implementation rules that took effect in September 2008 and its amendment that took effect in July 2013, employers are subject to stricter requirements in terms of signing labor contracts, minimum wages, paying remuneration, determining the term of employees' probation and unilaterally terminating labor contracts.
 Due to lack of detailed interpretative rules and uniform implementation practices and broad discretion of the local competent authorities, it is uncertain as to how the PRC Labor Contract Law and its implementation rules will affect our current employment policies and practices.
-Our employment policies and practices may violate the PRC Labor Contract Law or its implementation rules, and we may thus be subject to related penalties, fines or legal fees.
-Compliance with the PRC Labor Contract Law and its implementation rules may increase our operating expenses, in particular our personnel expenses.
+Our employment policies and practices may violate the PRC Labor Contract Law or its implementation rules may increase our operating expenses, in particular our personnel expenses.
 We may, from time to time, optimize our employees' utilization and adjust our employee structure.
 In the event that we decide to terminate some of our employees or otherwise change our employment or labor practices, the PRC Labor Contract Law and its implementation rules may also limit our ability to effect those changes in a desirable or cost-effective manner, which could adversely affect our business and results of operations.
 On October 28, 2010, the SCNPC promulgated the PRC Social Insurance Law, or the Social Insurance Law, which became effective on July 1, 2011 and was amended on December 29, 2018.

-According to the Social Insurance and maternity insurance and the employers must, together with their employees or separately, pay the social insurance premiums for such employees.
+According to the Social Insurance Law, employees must participate in pension insurance, work-related injury insurance, medical insurance, unemployment insurance and maternity insurance and the employers must, together with their employees or separately, pay the social insurance premiums for such employees.